Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step2.md

 # Step 2: Create the Software Components and the Vitis DFX Platform

-The software components of a Vitis extensible platform are identical no matter whether the platform supports DFX or not.
-Please refer to VCK190 Custom Platform Tutorial for details about preparing software components from common image or build them from scratch.
+The software components of an AMD Vitis™ extensible platform are identical no matter whether the platform supports DFX or not.
+Refer to VCK190 Custom Platform Tutorial for details about preparing software components from common image or build them from scratch.

 The unique requirements from DFX platforms are from the device tree.

-### Generating Device Tree
+## Generating Device Tree

-We use the static XSA to generate the base device tree with device tree generator (DTG).
+Use the static XSA to generate the base device tree with device tree generator (DTG).
 The generated device tree (.dts and .dtsi) only includes IP information in the static region.
-If any IP in the dynamic region needs driver support, we need to add them to the device tree manually.
+If any IP in the dynamic region needs driver support, you should add them to the device tree manually.
 AI Engine is an example that needs driver support.
-We need to add its info to system-user.dtsi.
+Add its information to ``system-user.dtsi``.

-> Note: Since currently only one DFX region is supported, ZOCL driver and device tree only supports one dfx_decoupler IP address.
+>**Note:** Only one DFX region is supported at the moment; therefore, the ZOCL driver and device tree only supports one dfx_decoupler IP address.

-> Note: If you have multiple RM and they have different IP, you can enable these IP with device tree overlay.
+>**Note:** If you have multiple RM and they have different IPs, you can enable these IP with device tree overlay.
 Device tree overlay is out of the scope of this tutorial.

-#### First add the following AIE info to **system-user.dtsi** file
+### Add AI Engine Information to the ``system-user.dtsi`` File

 ```
 &amba_pl {